Why the Wrong Takeoff Software May Cost Your Business Time and Money

 By taking a step back from the rush for digital transformation, you can find more efficient options that allow you to spend more time on the job site while still bringing in more projects to keep your crew moving.

 At 1build, we believe in supporting our contractor partners with all of their construction projects, including providing free resources for finishing up your bid package.
 By partnering with 1build, builders can avoid the pitfalls of typical takeoff software, such as inaccurate labor pricing, uncommon building requirements, and clunky software.
 You can consult with an expert estimator so you never miss another expensive detail and develop accurate cost estimates and takeoffs using intuitive software, designed from the ground up to save builders time and money.
 1build is a fully-integrated estimating solution, providing everything a builder needs to develop detailed and accurate estimates and takeoffs in one place.
-Why not take a few minutes to request a demo or sign up for an account?
+Why not take a few minutes to sign up and send a project to one of our expert estimators?